 There’s a lot of attention given to “developing your palate” when it comes to wine consumption, but developing a keen sense of smell can do wonders for your ability to pick out the good varieties from the bad.
 Your olfactory sense—that is, your sense of smell—is connected to an extent to your sense of taste.
 It’s no coincidence that food that smells good to you usually tastes good.

-You can therefore consider your sense of smell a sort of pre-taste taste test of sorts—if you’re at a restaurant and order a bottle, it’s common practice to take a subtle whiff of your freshly-poured glass before taking a sip.
+You can therefore consider your sense of smell a sort of pre-taste taste test of sorts—if you’re at a restaurant and order a bottle, it’s common practice to take a subtle whiff of your freshly-poured glass of wine before taking a sip.
 You can also smell the cork to inspect for freshness, but the nuance and debate around that practice is best left for another day.

 What matters for our purposes is the ability to catch a wine’s scent and be able to tell if it’s scintillating or simply “odious.”
 The best way to go about doing this is to A) do your research and know what ingredients and “notes” should be forming the aroma, and B) going with your gut.
 If you’ve just ordered a variety that’s supposed to be sweet and have a blackberry scent to it, and it instead has an odor that’s of another berry variety, or doesn’t smell “sweet,” then that should be a warning flag.